Free Next Day Delivery on orders £399 and over Free Next Day Delivery on orders £399 and over

 Freestanding washer dryers can be placed anywhere in your home as long as there's a plug socket, drain and water supply close by.
 This makes them the most popular choice.
 Freestanding models will always be visible and will usually have a standard width of 595-600mm, making them easy to install and replace.

 Integrated or built-in washer dryers sit between kitchen cabinets and behind a cupboard door.
-This provides a seamless, discreet look in your kitchen - perfect if you want your appliance to blend in.
+This provides a seamless, discreet look in your kitchen or laundry room - perfect if you want your appliance to blend in.
 Like freestanding washer dryers, they have a standard width between 595-600mm.

-Once you’ve decided the fit that works for you, the next step is to consider which washer dryer size is best for your needs.
+Once you've decided the type that works for you, the next step is to consider which washer dryer size is best for your needs.

 Most models come in a standard size at around 85cm high and 60cm wide.
 The depth can vary between 45 and 65cm depending on the drum size (see below).